DuckOfTheBooBoo/sea-salon-technical-challenge/README.md

 3. Build and run the container

-Use Docker Compose to build and run the conainers in detached mode.
+Use Docker Compose to build and run the containers in detached mode.
 ```bash
 docker compose up -d
 ```